 ‘Self-Care is a lifelong habit and culture.
 It is the action individuals take for themselves and their families to stay healthy and take care of minor and long term conditions, based on their knowledge and the information available, and working in collaboration with health and social care professionals where necessary.”

 In order to practice self-care, we need to devote specific time in our hectic lives to “mend” and “nurse” our physical and mental health.
 The ISF has developed seven frameworks “pillars” or “domains” to help individuals easily identify and classify what exactly we need to nurture:

 - the capacity of individuals to obtain, process and understand basic health information and services needed to make appropriate health decisions

-- of physical and mental condition – includes: knowing your body mass index (BMI), cholesterol level, blood pressure; engaging in health screening.
+- of the physical and mental condition – includes: knowing your body mass index (BMI), cholesterol level, blood pressure; engaging in health screening.

 - Physical activity:

-- practicing moderate intensity physical activity such as walking, cycling, or participating in sports at a desirable frequency.
+- practicing moderate-intensity physical activity such as walking, cycling, or participating in sports at a desirable frequency.

 - Healthy eating:

 - includes: having a nutritious, balanced diet with appropriate levels of calorie intake.